miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “Grit is the grain of character.
-It may generally be described as heroism materialized, spirit and will thrust into heart, brain, and backbone, so as to form part of the physical substance of the man.”  –  Edwin Percy Whipple
+    “Success means having the courage, the determination, and the will to become the person you believe you were meant to be.”  –  George A. Sheehan
   </p>
 </div>